ckeditor/ckeditor4-react/samples/hook-events/README.md

-# Editor as component
+# Editor events with `useCKEditor` hook

-Exmample usage of editor's event handlers with `CKEditor` component.
+Showcase of using editor events when using `useCKEditor` hook.

 See on CodeSandbox (insert link here).